Carlos E. Cortés: Creative works

 Cortés has also engaged in creative works as both a writer and a performer.
 Since high school he had appeared in amateur stage productions in Kansas City, Augusta (Georgia), and Phoenix.
 At UCR he played both Bud Abbott and Shirley Temple in the campus’ faculty-staff follies to raise money for student scholarships.

 Then, in the early 2000s, Cortés began working on his memoir (ultimately published in 2012 as Rose Hill: An Intermarriage before Its Time –- a reference to his parents' pioneering 1933 interethnic marriage).
 One evening, after a public reading of selections from the manuscript, a theatre director approached him and suggested that he adapt the book into a one-person play.

 Taking that advice, Cortés wrote and began performing A Conversation with Alana: One Boy's Multicultural Rite of Passage, a one-hour, one-person autobiographical play, in which he talks with his daughter, Alana, represented by an empty chair.
 Cortés has performed the play more than 150 times throughout the country.
 It was published in 2022 by Bad Knee Press, with a cover designed by his granddaughter, Amaya.

 Cortés has also written and appeared in a number of other performance pieces.
 These include a two-person narration-and-guitar story of the life of novelist Tomás Rivera, a former UCR chancellor.
 He also co-wrote the book and lyrics for the produced musical, We Are Not Alone.
 In addition, Cortés and his wife, Laurel, wrote and present a performance piece about her friendship with novelist Raymond Chandler.

 Cortés also began writing fiction and poetry.
 His 2016 book of poetry, Fourth Quarter: Reflections of a Cranky Old Man, received Honorable Mention in the 2017 International Latino Book Awards for Best Book of Poetry in English.

+In 2025, Inlandia published his first novel, Scouts’ Honor, making Cortés a member of that small cohort of nonagenarians whose debut novels occurred while they were in their nineties.